ThatQuiz Test Library Take this test now

 C) The speaker will immediately forget about the invitation.

-D) The speaker will be enraged.
+D) The speaker will likely remain alone with his thoughts.

 • 19.
 The poem is characterized by its simplicity.
 What effect does this have on the reader?